Context & key figures

-Diabetes today affects 4 million French people, a figure multiplied by 6 in just 30 years.
-90% have type 2 diabetes and almost 700,000 diabetics are not aware of their illness.
+Diabetes affects 4 million French people today, a figure that has multiplied by 6 in just 30 years.
+90% have type 2 diabetes and nearly 700,000 people with diabetes do not know their status.

-The causes of this increase are directly linked to the evolution of lifestyles in developed countries and to the combination of both social and environmental factors: overweight, obesity, lack of physical activity, sedentary lifestyle.
+The causes of this increase are directly linked to changes in lifestyles in developed countries and to the combination of both social and environmental factors: overweight, obesity, lack of physical activity, sedentary lifestyle.

-Diabetes also affects the most socially vulnerable, with prevalence rates for example much higher in the most disadvantaged municipalities.
+Diabetes also strikes the most socially vulnerable, with prevalence rates for example much higher in the most disadvantaged cities.

 The role of the French headquarters

 The head office of Santé Diabète in Grenoble ensures the overall coherence of our general strategy with the various field delegations in Africa, but also in France, where we have been carrying out various pilot actions since 2011.

 The headquarters allows us to structure all of our missions, at the administrative, HR, technical and financial levels.